venkataraman-at/hsr_multimodal_interaction_stack/docs/features.md

 ## 3. CRNN-Based Tone & Emotion Recognition
 A Convolutional Recurrent Neural Network (CRNN) analyzes Mel-spectrograms to determine the user’s vocal tone and emotional state.

+**Why a CRNN architecture is used:**

+Emotion in speech evolves over time and cannot be captured from isolated frames

+CNN layers extract local acoustic patterns such as pitch contours, harmonics, and energy distributions

+RNN layers (LSTM/GRU) model temporal dependencies across speech frames

+Combines spatial feature learning with temporal context modeling

+More effective than CNN-only or RNN-only approaches for speech emotion recognition

+**What a Mel-spectrogram represents:**

+Time on the x-axis

+Frequency (mapped to the Mel scale) on the y-axis

+Energy / intensity encoded as magnitude

+**Why Mel-spectrograms are used:**

+Human emotions are primarily conveyed through prosodic features such as pitch, intensity, rhythm, and spectral shape

+The Mel scale compresses high frequencies and emphasizes perceptually relevant bands, mimicking how humans hear sound

+Converts 1-D audio signals into a 2-D structure suitable for convolutional processing

+Robust to minor noise variations compared to raw waveform features

+In this system, Mel-spectrograms serve as a compact and expressive representation of vocal emotion cues.

 **Detected categories:**
 - Neutral
 - Happy / positive